 Honors Earth Science is designed for students who are talented in mathematics and science, and who enjoy and have an interest in pursuing a scientific course of study.
 This course involves in-depth reading of scientific works, measurement, data analysis, inquiry labs, and the writing of science based papers.
 Students are expected to be able to make predictions from their observations, test these predictions, collect data using measurement from tests and draw conclusions from their work.
 This class has a science literacy and field component.
-Prerequisite(s): Signature of current Science teacher on registration form AND concurrent enrollment in Mathematics 1 - Honors required.
+Prerequisite(s): Signature of current Science teacher is required on registration form.
+"B" or better in Math, Science, and English is recommended.